 If you strive to practice equity, inclusion, and social justice in your home or classroom, “The Four D’s” does not deliver any of those things.
 With “The Four A’s,” you involve children in telling the story of their experience from their point of view.
 This is the path to fully including all children.

-4. Ask for collaboration to formulate a plan of resilience: after acknowledging, attuning, and adopting, now you will involve children by asking for their input.
+4. Ask for collaboration to formulate a plan of resilience: after acknowledging, attuning, and adopting, you involve children by asking for their input.
 With this, the adult is showing interest in including children’s ideas for adjusting, coping, and even thriving.
 As such, the adult may be seen as a collaborator, support person, signal of welcome.
 Not just someone who will tell them how to fix the problem.
 Someone who denies their reality.

-In the example above, the teacher would eventually notice that Deon’s nervous system seemed to be in balance (he seemed calm after you acknowledged and attuned), so she might ask, “What thoughts do you have on preventing this challenge in the future, Deon?” or “You know, sometimes we do run out of the blue cups.
-How might I help you if we run out again in the future?”
 This part of the framework might happen at another time away from the initial challenge.
 For instance, later in the day at outside play time, the teacher might be digging in the sand with Deon and say, “Hey, I was thinking back on the challenge you had with the sippy cup.
 Any ideas for how I might help you in the future if that happens again?” or “Deon, you have a big brain.
 Help me figure out what we can do next time to prevent the sippy cup situation from being challenging for you.
 Any ideas?”

 Clearly, adults can add their ideas to the child’s; after all, we have had more experience with problem solving so our guidance is crucial.